UK banking apps that allow you to be paid a day early

 However, if you use a banking app that offers a pay early feature, this typically means that rather than waiting for the funds to clear, the app makes the funds available in your bank account as soon as it’s aware that the money is coming into the system.

-Once it has received this information from your employer, the provider can transfer your salary into your bank account a day early.
+Once it’s received this information from your employer, the provider can transfer your salary into your bank account a day early.

 What steps do you need to take?

-You’ll need to hold a current account with a provider that offers this service to be able to use it.
-Such providers include Monzo and Revolut.
+You’ll need to hold a current account with a provider like Monzo and Revolut.
 You’ll also need to be receiving your salary into this account.

 Depending on the app, you can then choose when you want to get paid early, or it might be done automatically.
-Revolut, for instance, automatically enrols you into the Early Salary feature to receive your salary one business day earlier than usual.
-You’ll need to opt out if you don’t want to use it.
+Make sure to check what set up your chosen bank has.

 What are the downsides?